fisothemes/TwinCat-Dynamic-Collections/README.md

 * 👍 **FB_Stack** - A collection whose access/mutation of items is last-in, first-out whose base is FB_List.
 Can store multiple types.
 Implements `I_Stack`.

+* 👍 **FB_Deque** - (Pronounced as 'deck') Double-Ended Queue.
+A collection that supports the insertion and removal of items at the front and back.
+Its base is FB_List.
+Can store multiple types.
+Implements `I_Deque`.

 ## Interface UML

 ![TwinCAT Collections Interface UML](./assets/images/TwinCAT%20Dynamic%20Collections%20Interface%20UML.jpg)